rails/rails/guides/source/action_mailbox_basics.md

 ### Configure Routing

-Routes for Action Mailbox are added to the `application_mailbox.rb` file.
-The regular expression matches the incoming email's `to` field.
+After an incoming email is received via the configured ingress, it needs to be forwarded to a mailbox for actual processing by your application.
+Much like the [Rails router that dispatches URLs to controllers](https://guides.rubyonrails.org/routing.html), routing in Action Mailbox defines which emails go to which mailboxes for processing.
+They are added to the `application_mailbox.rb` file.
+The regular expression matches the incoming email's `to` field:

 ```ruby
 # app/mailboxes/application_mailbox.rb